-Pregnant Amal Clooney Joins Husband George Clooney At César Awards In Paris
+Pregnant Amal Clooney Joins Husband George Clooney At Cesar Awards In Paris

 “Amal has made it clear that she would rather her kids have British accents than American.”

-Do you think pregnant Amal Clooney outshone her husband in the César Awards?
+Do you think pregnant Amal Clooney outshone her husband in the Cesar Awards?
 What can you say about George Clooney’s statement on Trump’s Paris comment?
 Sound off your thoughts in the comments section below.

 [Featured Image by Pascal Le Segretain/Getty Images]